ppy/osu-wiki/wiki/Game_mode/osu!catch/en.md

 ## Scoring

-[The osu!catch score](/wiki/Gameplay/Score/osu!catch) is a weighted sum of all hit objects' values.
+[Score in osu!catch](/wiki/Gameplay/Score/osu!catch) is a weighted sum of multiple components of gameplay.
 It depends on the following:

 - [Base scoring values](/wiki/Gameplay/Judgement/osu!catch) of objects are fixed and do not depend on [judgement](/wiki/Gameplay/Judgement).
 - [Combo](/wiki/Gameplay/Combo_(score_multiplier)) is a score multiplier: the higher it is, the more the object contributes to the total score.
-In osu!catch, combo may be [broken](/wiki/Glossary/Combobreak) by missing a large fruit or a drop, which also decreases available F[health](/wiki/Beatmapping/Health).
+In osu!catch, combo may be [broken](/wiki/Glossary/Combobreak) by missing a large fruit or a drop, which also decreases [health](/wiki/Beatmapping/Health).
 - [Accuracy](/wiki/Gameplay/Accuracy#osu!catch) shows how many objects were caught in total.
-Small droplets, when missed, only decrease accuracy, but do not break combo.
+Small droplets decrease accuracy when missed, but do not break combo.

 After the beatmap is over, the score is assigned a [grade](/wiki/Gameplay/Grade#osu!catch), a short accuracy assessment in form of a single letter.
 A golden or silver SS denotes 100% accuracy, and everything else, from S to D, depends on amount of missed objects.